-Any student whose academic record does not comply with the requirements for readmission to the University for the following year will be informed via sms and at his SU e-mail address before 24 December of the current year, and then shall have the opportunity to lodge a typed appeal with the University, accompanied by substantiated documentation, until 15 January (other than students in the Faculty of Economic and Management Sciences [6 January], Faculty of Science, Faculty of AgriSciences and Faculty of Engineering [8 January], and Faculty of Medicine and Health Sciences [varying]), in which he explains why the University should consider allowing him to resume his studies.
+Any student whose academic record does not comply with the requirements for readmission to the University for the following year will be informed via sms and at his SU e-mail address before 24 December of the current year, and then shall have the opportunity to lodge a typed appeal with the University, accompanied by substantiated documentation, until 11 January, in which he explains why the University should consider allowing him to resume his studies.
 Every application for readmission must be accompanied by an amount of R425.
 Irrespective of the decision reached by the Readmission Appeals Committee, the said amount of money shall not be refundable.
 No late applications for readmission shall be accepted.
 Although the University informs students who do not meet the requirements for readmission accordingly by sms and e-mail and offers them an opportunity to lodge an appeal against expulsion from the University, the onus shall be on the students to determine for themselves whether or not they fulfil the requirements for readmission, and to do so before the final date for appeal by means of their study records and the rules for readmission, as set out below.
-Should a student suspect that he does not fulfil the requirements for readmission, but has not received an e-mail regarding expulsion from the University, the administrator of the faculty concerned in Block A of the Administration should be contacted without delay before the final date for re-application.
+Should a student suspect that he does not fulfil the requirements for readmission from the University, the administrator of the faculty concerned in Block A of the Administration should be contacted without delay before the final date for reapplication.